Power of sale. Three words you never want to hear as a homeowner. Unfortunately, keeping up with your mortgage payment can be a very difficult task.

 When this happens, mortgagees may resort to one of two debt resolution methods.
-The first method is via a power of sale transaction.
+The first method is via a power-of-sale transaction.
 The second option is a foreclosure process.
 Both are means for the mortgage lender to recoup their losses.
 If all else fails, the next step is eviction.

-We’ll go into more detail as to what power of sale is (and isn’t), as well as what the process entails and how homeowners who have been subjected to power of sale should respond.
+We’ll go into more detail as to what power of sale is (and isn’t), as well as what the process entails and how homeowners who have been subjected to the power of sale should respond.

-What is Power of Sale?
+What is the Power of Sale?

 While both are a means of reconciling mortgage default, power of sale differs from foreclosure in a few notable ways.
 The primary difference between the two is that power of sale authorizes the lender to sell the home.
 Whereas, foreclosure authorizes the lender to take possession of the home.

 With power of sale, the lender must sell the property at fair market value for the property.
 Upon sale, the remaining money from the proceeds is given to the homeowner.
 Of course, this is after the lender has recouped all of their fees.